 Note: This drop’s base price is for the Explorer 2.0 sunglasses with the Spectron 4 lenses and your choice of frame colors: matte black/gray, matte blue/red, or matte gray/green.
-At checkout, you can opt for the photochromic Zebra lenses with the matte gray/yellow frame (+ $35).
-Or, get the photochromic, polarized Camel lenses with the matte black/black or white/orange frame (+ $50).
+At checkout, you can opt for the photochromic Zebra lenses with the matte gray/green frame (+ $35).
+Or, get the photochromic, polarized Camel lenses with the dark blue/blue, or matte black/black frame (+ $50).

 The Spectron 4 polycarbonate lens (category 4, VLT 3 – 8 percent) features a flash +AR coating and is suitable for any sport where you might encounter exceptionally bright sunlight.
 It’s not a photochromic lens, and makes an excellent choice for altitude climbing, for example, but is too dark to wear while driving.
 Meanwhile, the photochromic Zebra lens (category 2 – 4, VLT 40 – 70 percent) is designed to adapt to different lighting conditions.
 It has anti-fog and hydrophobic coatings, and is great for trail running, mountain biking, cross-country skiing, and more.
 Then, there’s the Camel (also category 2 – 4), an anti-fog, photochromic, polarized lens.
 Made for use in mountain and desert environments, it adjusts to light regardless of the temperature and eliminates glare, ensuring purity of vision.
 For more detailed information, please visit Julbo's NXT site.